infectnet/infectnet-parent/DSL_SPEC.md

 }
 ~~~~

 Here there are some things that should be inspected.
 First, we saved the `it` of the outer `select` so we can reference it in the inner `select`.
-Also we did not name it `fighter` because that way we'd have assigned the globally available `fighter` set.
+Also we did not name it `fighter` because that way we'd have reassigned the globally available `fighter` set.

 ### Incorrect usage